bdubey6/Honours-Thesis/README.md

 - [`Summer-Research/`](./Summer-Research) — summer research in the Cluff Lab on muscle coactivation, metabolic cost, and posture control (studentship application, abstract, literature review, data, journal club notes).
+- [`Data/`](./Data) — analysis scripts (MATLAB, R) and exported figures for the thesis/poster work.

+## A note on data

+Raw participant data (Kinarm kinematics, EMG, and metabolic recordings) and participant-identifying scheduling files are excluded from this public repository to protect participant privacy, consistent with the study's CHREB ethics approval.
+Only de-identified/aggregate analysis outputs, figures, and processing code are included.
+Raw data is available on request from the author or Dr. Tyler Cluff (Faculty of Kinesiology, University of Calgary).